Olga Fisch: Career

-Fisch worked painting ceramics in Vienna, Austria and went on to study painting in Dusseldorf, Germany where she met her first husband, Jupp Rubsam.
+Fisch worked painting ceramics in Vienna, Austria and went on to study painting in Düsseldorf, Germany where she met her first husband, Jupp Rubsam.
 The couple later divorced.

 Fisch and her second husband, Bela, fled Hungary due to Nazi persecution.
 In 1939, they settled in Quito, Ecuador where Fisch taught at the Quito School of Art.

 Fisch became interested in Ecuadorian culture and began collecting folk art created by Indigenous Ecuadorian artisans.

 She designed rugs inspired by Ecuadorian culture.
 The rugs were produced by local weavers.

 Three months after The Fisches arrived in Quito, they were visited by Lincoln Kirstein of the Museum of Modern Art in New York.
 Kirstein purchased a rug from Fisch for $300.
 The couple used the money to open their gallery, Olga Fisch Folklore, where they sold Fisch's works as well folk art and other pieces produced by local artisans.

 Fisch compensated the craftspeople who worked for her, as well as the artisans whose worked she sold, with a living wage.

 As of 2023, Olga Fisch Folklore, also known as simply Olga Fisch or Folklore is still in operation.